fbucafusco/basic_build_stm32_nob/readme.md

 # Install ARM Toolchain

-You can install the ARM GNU Toolchain either locally (for this project only) or system-wide (for all users).
+You can install the ARM GNU Toolchain either locally (for this project only) or system-wide.
 Choose the method that best fits your needs:

 ## Option 1: Local Installation (Recommended for quick setup)